Distillation is a process of filtering and purifying water, resulting in pure, pH-balanced h2o water. The process consists of the following:

 Atmospheric Water Generators:

 The Atmospheric Water Generator extracts humidity from the air and converts it into potable water.
-The process is similar to how a humidifier works, except that they also supply you with clean drinking water.
+The process is similar to how a humidifier works, except that they also supply clean drinking water.

 How Do You Distill Water In The Wild?